jundalisay/sp/content/en/research/hermes/kybalion/chapter-11.md

 ---

-{{< q >}}
+{{< q a="Kybalion" >}}
 Everything flows out and in, has its tides, rising and falling.

 The pendulum-swing manifests in everything.
-The measure of the swing to the right, is the measure of the swing to the left; rhythm compensates"—The Kybalion.
+The measure of the swing to the right, is the measure of the swing to the left; rhythm compensates
 {{< /q >}}